mitoNGS/MToolBox_snakemake/README.md

 ### Installation of Anaconda

-The grid implementation of the MToolBox workflow is deployed in a conda environment, _i.e._ a virtual environment with all the needed tools/modules.
-Installing conda is therefore essential, before installing the pipeline.
+The grid implementation of the MToolBox snakemake workflow, a side project of the MToolBox pipeline (https://github.com/mitoNGS/MToolBox), is deployed in a conda environment, _i.e._ a virtual environment with all the needed tools/modules.
+Installing Anaconda is therefore essential, before installing the pipeline.

 To this purpose, please follow instructions at http://docs.anaconda.com/anaconda/install/linux/ (hint: download the Anaconda installer in your personal directory with  `wget https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-x86_64.sh`).